 - Stephanie RoseForce Liaison Officer - Committee MemberStephanie RoseForce Liaison Officer - Committee MemberMy name is Stephanie Rose I have been a police officer with Police Scotland for 19 years.
 My current role is a National Equality and Diversity Officer.
 I have responsibility for issues relating to Disability, all aspects of hate crime as well looking at how we make our services more accessible for all.
 I am the Police Scotland liaison officer for the I Am Me / Keep Safe charity.
 It has been a privilege to work with the team.
 Their determination to increase awareness of disability hate crime and make people feel safer in their communities is inspiring.
 I am amazed at what the Charity has achieved so far and I am excited by the plans for the future.

-- Debbie CampbellProject Intern - Committee MemberDebbie CampbellProject Intern - Committee MemberHi there!
-My name is Debbie and I have recently graduated Glasgow Caledonian University where I studied Graphic Design for Digital Media.
+- Debbie CampbellProject Initiatives Officer - Committee MemberDebbie CampbellProject Initiatives Officer - Committee MemberHi there!
+My name is Debbie and I studied Graphic Design for Digital Media at university.
 This means that I have an eye for detail and I’m a bit of a computer wiz, so I’m quite handy to have around!
 I have experience with design psychology/branding, marketing strategy and web development, which is helpful for the business side of things.
-Although what I enjoy the most about working for I Am Me is making a difference to people’s lives across Scotland, through tackling Disability Hate Crime and raising awareness of it within our communities.
-I’m the newest member of the I Am Me team and I absolutely love my new job.
+Although what I enjoy the most about working for I Am Me Scotland is making a difference to people’s lives across Scotland, through tackling Disability Hate Crime and raising awareness of it within our communities and schools.
+I’m the newest member of the I Am Me team and I absolutely love my job.
 (Megan wasn’t joking when she said she had the best job in the world!)
 I also love travelling with my friends, re-reading Stephen King novels and baking lots of yummy cakes for my family.
-Although, the thing I love most in the world is playing with my puppy Max!
+Although, the thing I love most in the world is playing with my dog Max!

 - Kieran KellyClerical Assistant - Committee MemberKieran KellyClerical Assistant - Committee MemberHello.
 My name is Kieran Kelly.
 I am 19 years old.
 I am a trainee with I Am Me in Renfrewshire House for 25 weeks.
 After my traineeship I will continue to work with I Am Me by volunteering until I get another post with them.
 I joined I Am Me in January 2016 through work experience from Project SEARCH which is an employability course based through Glasgow Clyde Collage for people who have Autism or a learning disability aged between 17 – 26 years old.
 I live with my grandmother who has looked after me since I started high school.
 She always spoils me and loves me at the same time.
 My grandmother thinks that I Am Me will be a life changer for very many people in Scotland as she always knows what the project is up to.
 I agree with her.
 In the near future, there will be no doubt that disability hate crime awareness will increase heavily and reporting disability hate crime will go under reported a lot less often and hopefully disability hate crime will occur much less.
 During my traineeship I am mainly in charge of administration tasks such as making up the business packs for the Keep Safe premises, updating databases and spreadsheets, organising files in a proper manner etc. I also usually work with Carol and Megan with the stuff they focus on such as the Cinebus, Police Scotland and more.
 I always enjoy their company and probably describe them as the funniest, kindest and most excitable people I have ever met.